 Nikon’s full-frame camera lineup is impressive, but perhaps even more so is the extensive collection of FX-format (full frame) lenses.
-Below are 10 of the best FX lens models from wide angle and portrait to telephoto.
+Below are 10 of the best FX lens models from wide angle and portrait to telephoto, along with 7 more that just missed the cut.
 We’ve included both zoom and prime lenses, and instead of picking only the most expensive pro-level options, we’ve taken value into consideration as well.
-That means you’ll find some nice budget lenses on this list like the wide angle 16-35mm f/4 and telephoto 70-300mm f/4.5-5.6 that make full-frame photography much more accessible.
+That means you’ll find some nice budget lenses on this list like the 50mm f/1.8 and telephoto 70-300mm f/4.5-5.6 that make full-frame photography much more accessible.
 For more background, see our lens comparison table and buying advice below the picks.